fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 **Important**: Respect the ' ' (space) between the routing rule type and the value.

-Routes can be combined with a semi-colon.
+Route rules can be combined with a semi-colon.
 Here are a few examples:

 | Description | URL | Resolved Service | Route Rule |
 |--|--|--|--|